 Bohemian wedding dresses

 Bohemian style wedding dresses are characterized by their easygoing, breezy style.
 Some of their distinct elements include:

 Flowiness – Flowy trains, ruffles and bell sleeves give off a boho feel that rivals Summer of Love fashion.
 Be on the lookout for lightweight fabric such as chiffon, organza or tulle.
 Silhouettes such as sheath/column, mermaid and A-line wedding gowns are especially common among bohemian brides.

 Lace – Lace creates a timeless look and, when styled correctly, a boho vibe.
 Look for a lace gown with loose-fitting elements to emanate an ethereal feel.
 Eyelet lace offers a sweet look in a lightweight package, making it perfect for summer outdoor weddings, while chantilly emits more of an upscale feel.
 Venise Lace, which resembles macrame or crochet, also makes a great choice for boho brides.

 Off-white fabric – Off-white wedding dresses look absolutely gorgeous on boho brides.
 Perhaps it's because off-white gives a more natural look than traditional wedding white.

 Beading – Certain beaded patterns (like floral designs) work well for a bohemian wedding.
 Just be cautious and don't overdo it, as you don't want the glitziness to take away from the intended vibe.

 Floral patterns – Break the traditional white wedding mould with floral patterns on your dress!
 Try coloured patterns for an especially memorable look.

 Boho weddings really can be as creative and unique as you want – you just have to use your imagination!
+You can also choose shoes to partner in your boho themed wedding dress.
 Keep things personal and focus on giving your guest a good time, rather than feeling formal.